pmusaraj/discourse-mobile-single-site-app/README.md

 #### Renaming your App

 You can rename the app using `react-native-rename`.
-This is necessary for Android, because you also need to change the bundle ID.
-Steps:
+This is necessary for Android, because it's the only way to change the bundle ID.

 ```
 npm install react-native-rename -g
 react-native-rename "NewName" -b com.yourco.yourappid